Laureano’s 3-run HR lifts A’s after Ohtani leaves mound

 In May, Major League Baseball instructed Oakland’s brass to explore relocation options if no ballpark agreement could be reached.

-“Hopefully it goes in our direction,” A’s manager Bob Melvin said.
+“Hopefully it goes in our direction,” Melvin said.
 “I’d love to stay in Oakland.
 I hope the team stays in Oakland.
 We have a long, rich history here.
 I think that’s the case with anybody who’s either grown up here or lives here or is an Oakland A’s baseball fan or a player.”

 The A’s are the last professional franchise in the city after the Golden State Warriors relocated to San Francisco and the NFL’s Raiders to Las Vegas.